joshwadd/Advanced_Lane_Detection/README.md

 ## Project Overview

-This project aims to design a pipeline of computer vision t
+This project builds and algorithmic pipeline of computer vision techniques to d

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjU2MzQwNjddfQ==
+eyJoaXN0b3J5IjpbLTk2NTE0MDY2OF19
 -->